 Please contact us for more information and I look forward starting you off on the right path in a career in finance!

 Students pursuing a Bachelor of Science in Finance will be best prepared for certain career paths if they follow the recommended course work for each of the tracks below, but they are not required to do so.
 The finance area has the following tracks and suggested degree plans for the 2017 catalog:

-- Investment Track: Students who choose to concentrate in the Investment track study to become investment analysts and investment advisors.
+Students who choose the Investment track study to become investment analysts and investment advisors.
 Careers in this field include security analysts, portfolio managers, etc. Students who complete this track should be prepared to take the CFA® level 1 exam.

-- Personal Financial Planning: Students who choose this track will learn how to become financial planners and help clients with their financial problems and help them achieve their financial and life goals.
-Students who complete this track meet the educational requirements set forth for the CFP® Board of Standards.
+Students who choose this track will learn how to become financial planners and help clients with their financial problems and help them achieve their financial and life goals.
+Courses in this track meet the educational requirements set forth for the CFP® Board of Standards.

 |Class Statistics||Percentage or Number|